Arpit078/html-dump/README.md

 # html-dump
-hey there ! just some useless websites, you are warned not to open cause they are cringe
+hey there ! just posting stuff that i am learning, you are warned not to open cause they are cringe